 Thankfully, when departing this life, we of faith have hope of an eternal reunion in a life everlasting, where our sins will be remembered no more.

-So on that voyage through this fallen wasteland, where the love of many has grown cold, let us be filled with the Spirit of His love.
+So on that voyage through this fallen wasteland, where the love of most has grown cold, let us be filled with the Spirit of His love.
 And may we recall the words of our Savior who tells us all, “a new commandment I give you, that you love one another: just as I have loved you, you also are to love one another.”